William Flynn Martin: Recognition

 Martin was an early recipient of the highest award of the Department of Energy: the Secretary’s Gold Metal.
 Having served the Department of Energy for thirty years, Secretary of Energy Dan Brouillette honored Martin for his DOE accomplishments in his remarks at the Japanese Ambassador’s residence on October 4, 2019.
 He noted Martin’s leadership role in US energy policy, his role as a founder of the Human Genome and ITER projects, and his work to strengthen US-Japan nuclear relations.

 The Secretary General of the United Nations BAN Ki-Moon recognized Martin’s eight years of distinguished service on the Board of the UN University for Peace, including Martin’s tenure as President of the Council of the University.

+The Executive Director of the International Energy Agency, Dr. Fatih Birol, has described William Martin’s fifty year career as a leader in the field of energy security.
+"Your trusted counsel to Presidents Reagan, the Bushes, Obama, and others has helped ensure that the IEA remains anchored in its founding mission: to secure reliable, affordable energy for all.
+Many believe that you are one of the fathers of energy security.
+Your work—from your early response to the Iranian Revolution to your continued advocacy for coordinated strategic reserves in an increasingly volatile world— has helped shape the lEA's workplans for decades."

 Personal life

 Martin has two sons and was married to Jill Wheaton Martin from 1974 to 2008.
 Nicholas Carl Martin (born August 10, 1982) is a graduate of Swarthmore College and the University for Peace and is President of TechChange, which was recently spotlighted in The Economist Christopher Flynn Martin (born February 7, 1984) is a graduate of the University of Pennsylvania (BA in Psychology) and Kyoto University (Doctorate of Science in Biology).
 Previously a researcher at the Primate Research Institute of Kyoto University Dr. Christopher Martin is now a research scientist at the Indianapolis Zoo.

 William Martin married Paule Audebert of Annecy, France in 2013.
 They have one daughter, Dany Audebert Martin, who was born on March 13, 2019.

 Martin is from a pioneering Oklahoma political and oil family.
 His great-grandfather Dennis T. Flynn was the first US Delegate from Oklahoma Territory to the U.S. House of Representatives, and is the first inductee into the Oklahoma Hall of Fame.
 His grandfather Olney Flynn was mayor of Tulsa and the Republican nominee for Governor of Oklahoma in 1948.
 One of Martin's ancestors was John Chisum, the Texas cattleman portrayed by John Wayne in the movie Chisum.